Top 7 Books I Loved (Recently)

-Here are 7 books I’ve read in 2018 that would highly recommend.
+Here are 7 books I’ve read that would highly recommend.

 My list is not that eclectic this year.
 The common theme has been around habit development, high-performance ideas and changes in the world, both business and politically (New Power).

-If you’re looking to keep busy over the festive period, you can’t go wrong with one of these.
+If you’re looking to keep busy over the the coming weeks, you can’t go wrong with one of these.

 1. This is Marketing: You Can’t Be Seen Until You Learn To See by Seth Godin.
 Seth is one of the thought leaders in marketing over the past 10 years.
 His new book will make most Top 10’s (I’d imagine).
 I never thought I’d continually need reminding of the importance of very simple but profound statements when it comes to sales & marketing.
 The key learning that’s stuck in my mind are these reminders when thinking of marketing a new solution: What change are you trying to make?
 Who are you seeking to change?
 What promise can you make to your potential customers?
 (Hint: your promise needs to connect to the change you want to make in the world.).